khmurakami/pystocktwits-data-utils/README.md

 | $VEEV that was the 110 bounce I called for but it happened very fast             | Bullish   |
 | #Update(17),$VEEV Feb-15 105 Calls Up +206%.,since alerted on: Jan 23.
 Peak 262% | Bullish   |

-##

-# TODO
+## TODO
-- Add more to README.md
-- Clean automatic csv generator
-- Make more examples
 - Make better README.md
 - Add timestamp to csv generator
-- Fix naming of functions
+- Add Company ID to csv generator

 ## Links/Credits